Diego Maradona: Argentina holds 3 days of mourning | DW | 26.11.2020

 An outpouring of condolences have been uttered — from presidents to the pope, from legendary figures within football to sport as a whole.

-Beckenbauer first came across the diminutive Argentine in 1978: "That's when I saw him for the first time and thought this is not a footballer, this is an artist!
+Beckenbauer first came across the diminutive Argentine in 1978: "That's when I saw him for the first time and thought this is not a footballer, this is an artist.
 He was a genius.
-In the 70s and 80s, the best footballer of the World!"
+In the 70s and 80s, the best footballer in the World."

+Maradona, born in Lanus, just south of Buenos Aires, on October 30, 1960, represented Boca Juniors, Barcelona and Napoli, as well as the Argentine national team, in a career marked by incredible highs, most notably captaining Argentina to World Cup glory in 1986.